FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 longitude | Angular distance in degrees, relative to the Prime Meridian. | IEEE 754 binary64 value | OPTIONAL.
 If provided, MUST provide `latitude` also.
 Values range from −180.0 degrees (west of the Meridian) to 180.0 degrees (east of the Meridian).
 It is assumed that all instances of `PlaceDescription` that share an identical `Primary` identifier will also have identical `longitude` values. spatialDescription | A reference to a geospatial description of this place. | [`URI`](#uri) | OPTIONAL.
 It is RECOMMENDED that this geospatial description resolve to a KML document.

-Note:  Multiple descriptions of the same place MAY be correlated via the `http://gedcomx.org/Primary` identifier.

 # 3. Component-Level Data Types